An electrocardiogram records the electrical activity of the heart, providing crucial insights into heart rate, rhythm, and potential abnormalities.

 51. What is the PR interval?

-It is the beginning of the P wave to the beginning of the QRS.
+It is the distance from the beginning of the P wave to the beginning of the QRS complex.

-52. What does it mean if the PR interval is increased?
+52. What does it mean if the PR interval is prolonged?

-53. Which rhythm would you likely see with acute hypoxemia?
+53. Which rhythm is commonly associated with acute hypoxemia?

 Sinus tachycardia

-54. What happens with the P waves and QRS during a third-degree heart block?
+54. What happens to the P waves and QRS complexes during a third-degree heart block?

-There is no relationship between the P waves and the QRS complexes during a third-degree heart block.
+There is no association between the P waves and QRS complexes in a third-degree heart block.

-55. What is implied by an abnormally prolonged PR interval?
+55. What is implied by an abnormally long PR interval?

 An atrioventricular block

-56. Why is the electrical impulse temporarily delayed at the atrioventricular (AV) node?
+56. Why is there a temporary delay of the electrical impulse at the atrioventricular (AV) node?

-57. What medication is used to treat sinus bradycardia?
+57. What medication is typically used to treat sinus bradycardia?

 Atropine

-58. What term is used to describe the ability of certain cardiac cells to depolarize without stimulation?
+58. What term describes the ability of certain cardiac cells to depolarize without external stimulation?

 Automaticity